Welcome to today's edition of the Rush 24-7 podcast.

 Now, the next story in the stack here from the Washington Post today, Democrats fear a wider black caucus Pelosi rift.

-Uh for the good of the people of Louisiana's second district, who've been through so much.
+For the good of the people of Louisiana's 2nd District, who've been through so much, we hope this matter is resolved quickly.

 Maxine Waters said she would not discuss the case of Congressman William Jefferson, Democrat Louisiana.

-This this story is full of hand-wringing.
+This story is full of hand-wringing.

 Oh my God, this is so bad for the Democrats.